 The COVID-19 pandemic has a strong impact on all social processes in society, including crime, and in this regard, strict quarantine measures have worsened the lives of millions of people around the world.
 Against this background, a positive global trend is that, according to research, crime is generally declining everywhere.

-Experiences of other countries
+Experiences of different countries

 According to the general statistics of crimes from the end of March to the end of May 2020, according to the data released by the police offices of different countries, a decrease is visible.
 In the UK, where quarantine has been in place since March 23, street crime rates were down 21% in comparison with a year earlier, with several robberies reported in March.
 In March, Italy committed 67% fewer crimes than in the same period in 2019.
 In particular, the number of robberies in pharmacies decreased (28.2%).
 During quarantine, the number of murders decreased by 71%, and the number of thefts and rapes decreased by 72%.
 The number of drug-related crimes decreased by 46%.
 At the same time, the level of debt-related crimes increased ( 9.1%).
 The same trend was observed in Spain.
 In France, crime fell by an average of 45% in March for most indicators due to quarantine restrictions.
 In some countries, the situation seemed very unusual: the crime rate in El Salvador fell 300 times, in South Africa – 6 times, and in March in Peru, crime fell by 84%.
 Some studies have tried to explain this trend, and the following factors are listed as several main reasons: